 U.S. gold futures (GCcv1) settled down 1.6 percent at $1,275.30.

 Benchmark copper (CMCU3) on the London Metal Exchange rose 0.77 percent to $6,829.50 per tonne.

 U.S. Treasury yields rose as investors awaited minutes on Wednesday from the Fed's last meeting.

 The U.S. central bank kept interest rates unchanged when it concluded its two-day meeting on Nov.
-1 and pointed to solid U.S. economic growth and a strengthening labour market while playing down the impact of recent hurricanes.
+1 and pointed to solid U.S. economic growth and a strengthening labor market while playing down the impact of recent hurricanes.